gamjaseob/ML_yolo_v8/dataset/README.roboflow.txt

-toilet paper detection - v1 2024-03-29 3:47pm
+ObjectDetection_drink - v1 2023-10-20 1:07am
 ==============================

-This dataset was exported via roboflow.com on March 29, 2024 at 8:47 AM GMT
+This dataset was exported via roboflow.com on October 19, 2023 at 4:10 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects